paulshuker/coppafisher/docs/export.md

 ## Custom Images

-There is a built-in tool to stitch then register additional images.
-When registered, the images are aligned with the spot positions that are shown in the Viewer and exported for [pciSeq](#pciseq).

-??? info "Registration Method"

-    The registration uses the older method of sub volume registration (see [issue](https://github.com/paulshuker/coppafisher/issues/210) for a future optical flow enhancement).
+Additional custom images can be aligned with coppafisher images and gene spots provided that you have a dapi channel (or something similar to align with the anchor-DAPI image).

 ### Extract the additional image(s)

-The additional images must be extracted from the ND2 files.
+The additional images must be extracted from ND2 files.
 You will likely require the DAPI channel for best results.
 They are saved as tiff files.
 If you do not have ND2 input files, you need to first manually convert them to tiff files.

 ```py
 from coppafisher.custom_alignment import extract_raw